codysoyland/minsig/README.md

 A minimalist command-line tool for signing and verifying artifacts using Sigstore.

+## Philosophy

+The goal of this project is:

+- To create an alternative to [Cosign](https://github.com/sigstore/cosign) that is redesigned around the [Sigstore Client Specification](https://github.com/sigstore/architecture-docs/blob/main/client-spec.md).
+- To experiment with UX design without the constraints of backwards compatibility.
+- To inform the direction of Cosign v3+.

+Non-goals include:

+- To implement all of the features of Cosign.
+- Code quality is not a primary focus of this project, but that may change in the future.
+This is vibe-driven development.

 ## Status

 Experimental.
 This tool is not yet ready for production use.